-Additional activities sponsored by HR management can include employee and community outreach.
+Additional activities sponsored by HRM can include employee and community outreach.
 They are frequent mentors and members of employee teams that address philanthropic giving, employee engagement activities, and events that involve employee families.

 HRM is moving away from traditional personnel, administration, and transactional roles, which are increasingly outsourced.
 The HRM function is now expected to add value to the strategic utilization of employees and to ensure that employee programs recommended and implemented impact the business in positive measurable ways.

-The new role of HRM involves strategic direction and HRM metrics and measurements to demonstrate their value.
-Employees who work in HRM must demonstrate their value by keeping their employer and company safe from lawsuits and the resulting workplace chaos.
+Employees who work in HRM must also help keep their employer and company safe from lawsuits and the resulting workplace chaos.
 They must perform a balancing act to serve all of an organization's stakeholders: customers, executives, owners, managers, employees, and stockholders.